AstarNetwork/astar-docs/docs/EVM/developer-tooling.md

 Astar team officially recommends projects to use their own managed EVM endpoints.

-Fortunately launch Astar Network endpoint is not that difficult.
+Fortunately, launching Astar Network endpoint is not that difficult.

 :::note
 By default EVM RPC server is disabled, to turn it on please add `--enable-evm-rpc` flag into the launch string.